tweag/ghc-proposals/proposals/0000-linear-types.rst

 So we need a simple (Core needs to stay fairly simple) story for the ``as`` clause of linear cases.

-The easiest thing to do would be to mark ``y`` as dead for linear cases, and make sure it stays dead throughout the optimiser.
-But this is not reasonable: it would prevent default cases, which is probably a bad idea, and anyway not something we can ensure if we have nested patterns.

-Solving this will also help understand how to handle linear view patterns, the status of which is also unclear.
+The easiest thing to do would be to type ``case_p u as y of { … }`` as ``let_p y = u in case y of { … }``.
+But this may not be a good idea: it would prevent default cases, or legitimate patterns such as ``x@(Just _)`` from being considered linear.
+It may also make some compiler passes harder than they ought to.

+After all, there is a transformation for ``x@(Just _) -> u`` which makes is a linear program: ``Just y -> let_1 x = Just y in u``.
+And the latter program has precisely the same behaviour.

+It is not known at this point whether the simpler typing rule would be an obstacle or whether it is worth it to have a more fine-grained typing.

+Solving this will has user-facing implications, in particular regarding which view patterns and ``@``-patterns are available in linear function.

 Implementation Plan
 -------------------
-(Optional) If accepted who will implement the change?
-Which other ressources and prerequisites are required for implementation?

 - @aspiwack will implement the proposal
 - @aspiwack will implement and release a library exporting standard functions and types for linearly typed programs.

-TODO: stuff on core